 We must not translate fear of COVID-19 into xenophobia, stereotypes and distrust of one another, or into targeted bias against people of any racial or ethnic group, particularly those most affected by this outbreak.

 We must resist misinformation and challenge incidents of bias, responding to both with inquiry, integrity, and compassion.
 We are deeply concerned for those that may be experiencing bias and we encourage you to report any challenges that you face the Division of Student Life (Latrina Denson), the McCulloch Center for Global Initiatives (Bri Rhodes) and the Office of Diversity, Equity and Inclusion (Kijua Sanders-McMurtry) so we can directly address these issues.

 Thank you so much for wanting to help our students during this rapidly evolving situation.
-Right now, the best way to help our students affected by the outbreak is by a donation to the Emergency Student Relief (COVID-19) fund.
+Right now, the best way to help our students affected by the outbreak is by a donation to the Student Safety Net Fund.
 As we move forward, we will publish other ways to help our students as we grapple with this outbreak.